edwin5552/wordpress-alt/wp-content/plugins/really-simple-ssl/readme.txt

 If you can't deactivate, do not just remove the plugin folder to uninstall!
 Follow these [instructions](https://really-simple-ssl.com/knowledge-base/uninstall-websitebackend-not-accessible/) instead.

 == Changelog ==
+= 6.0.12 =
+* Fix: on multisite, the test for users with admin username did not use the correct prefix, $wpdb->base_prefix, props @jg-visual
+* Improvement: allow submenu in back-end react application
+* Improvement: Skip value update when no change has been made
+* Improvement: no redirect on dismiss of admin notice, props @gangesh, @rtpHarry, @dumel
+* Improvement: remove obsolete warning
+* Improvement: qtranslate support on settings page

+= 6.0.11 =
+* Fix: on some environments, the HTTP_X_WP_NONCE is not available in the code, changed logged in check to accomodate such environments
+* Fix: dismiss on admin notices not immediately dismissing, requiring dismiss through dashboard, props @dumel

 = 6.0.10 =
 * Fix: Apache 2.4 support for the block code execution in the uploads directory hardening feature, props @overlake
 * Fix: When used with Varnish cache, Rest API get requests were cached, causing the settings page not to update.